top of page

 To test this, each transformer evaluated in the two transformer configuration was evaluated for transformer loss using the single transformer and load resistor configuration (Figure 1_Right).
 Then the quantity calculated using equation 6 was compared to the individual transformer losses.

-These charts in figure 8 show that the commonly used back to back method for evaluating transformer loss includes mismatch loss.
-To obtain actual transformer loss, mismatch loss must also be evaluated and separated from the measured value.
+These charts in figure 9 show that the commonly used back to back method for evaluating transformer loss includes mismatch loss.
+To obtain actual transformer loss, mismatch loss must also be evaluated and subtracted from the measured value.
 We also see that the primary winding capacitor commonly used in EFHW transformers mainly affects the mismatch loss component of the overall loss.

 Conclusions

-• The two methods of measuring transformer loss covered in this post are equivalent only if mismatch loss is accounted for.
+• The two methods of measuring transformer loss covered in this post are equivalent only if mismatch loss and number of transformers are accounted for.

 • The primary winding capacitor used in EFHW transformers primarily affects mismatch loss.